no-brainer/tts-homework/README.md

 ### Abbreviations
-I was really surprised to learn that `torchaudio`'s pipelines did not do the abbreviation expansion.
+I was surprised to learn that `torchaudio`'s pipelines did not do the expansion.
+The dataset contains a lot of abbreviations hence the lack of expansion can really affect the loss.

+Another challenge were non-ASCII symbols in the dataset.
+Dataset's webpage mentions non-ASCII symbols, however there is no information about which symbols they are.
+Turns out there is a variety of diacritics and umlauts because the dataset contains quotes from languages other than English.
+I replace such symbols with their respective ASCII version.

+There are also some other symbols that tokenizer does not support.
+I simply delete such characters.